Financial Review and Planning Checklist

 Anticipate change and create goals

-Be sure to think ahead to any significant life changes you anticipate in the next year or two, such as:
+Be sure to think ahead to any significant life changes you anticipate in the next year or two to include in your savings goals, such as:

 - marriage